What should replace the PogChamp emote on Twitch?

 I made this hype emote just for you @Twitch pic.twitter.com/qEmOmjVjQuJanuary 7, 2021

 Many more suggestions can be found in the replies to Twitch's statement that it will "work with the community" to design the new PogChamp.
-What they mostly illustrate is just how hard it is to recreate the original, spontaneous expression that became so iconic.
+What they mostly illustrate is just how hard it is to recreate the original, spontaneous expression that became so iconic—Kripp's attempt is good, but it doesn't quite capture the feeling.
+It looks like someone emulating the expression.
 At the same time, attempting to transfer the meaning associated with the PogChamp face to a different expression feels like putting a round peg in a square hole.
 If Twitch goes with another face, it'll be tough to get right.

 This guy's dog